 All children, in Nursery and Reception, are provided with a healthy snack each day as well as being given the choice of a drink - milk or water.
-They have access to water at all times.
-Please note that you must register your child with our milk provider (Cool Milk) first, regardless of age.
+Parents need to register with our milk provider (Cool Milk) first.
 Please see further instructions in your welcome pack.
+Access to water is available at all times.

-In Nursery we provide a full snack menu that is carefully planned each half term to incorporate a wide selection of healthy foods.
+In Nursery a full snack menu incorporates a wide selection of healthy foods.
 This is to encourage pupils to experiment with foods and develop independent skills when it comes to health and self-care.
 There is a fruit option every day.